Ira-Project/lastword/MVP/__Outline.md

 - Better logout page
 - Load test attempts and pick up where you left off
 - Investigate SSG for the pages
+- Prevent browser actions once test has started
+- Build data streaming capability so we don't run into timeout issues